Have questions regarding the Marquette University and Medical College of Wisconsin Joint Department of Biomedical Engineering?

 Report a Problem

-GRE Requirements are optional for all applications for all graduate degrees for AY 2023–2024.
+GRE Requirements are optional for all Fall 2024 applications for all graduate degrees.
 For further information regarding Graduate Studies in the MU-MCW Joint Department of Biomedical Engineering, submit your email address.

 If you are considering advancing your career in biomedical engineering by pursuing a master's or doctoral degree, the Marquette University and Medical College of Wisconsin Joint Department of Biomedical Engineering provides a wealth of engaging clinical and research experiences designed to shape you into a leader in your chosen field.